rictorlome/rhess/README.md

 ## Features

 My intent with this implementation of chess was to code simple, highly semantic class interactions.
-The most complicated method is easily the move_piece method, which must listen
+The most complicated method is easily the move_piece method, which must listen for non-standard moves such as castling, en passant and pawn promotion.
+I tried to keep this method easy to read using straightforward helper methods.

 ``` ruby
 def move_piece(start_pos, end_pos)